Walter Breisky: Minister of education

 Glöckel's new superior, no revolutionary but open to new ideas, halted some of Glöckel's reforms but happily embraced others, then added reform ideas of his own.

 He promoted access to education for girls, worked to improve teacher training, professionalized the textbook approbation process, overhauled the school physicians' service, and modernized curricula.

 He also worked to improve access to education, and to the arts and humanities in particular, for children in rural regions.
 While Vienna was a vibrant metropolis and a global cultural center for music and theater, large parts of the rest of Austria were a backwater.
 Breisky took the initiative in organizing concerts and theatrical performances for the sons and daughters of the hinterland.

 When the Social Democrats left the unity government on 22 October, the post of minister of defense – now actually called "minister" because the new constitution had entered into force – became vacant.
 Breisky was appointed acting minister.
 When the second Mayr government took office on 20 November, Breisky became vice chancellor.
-The Ministry of Education had been merged into the Ministry of the Interior, and the combined ministry was lead not by Breisky but by Egon Glanz.
+The Ministry of Education had been merged into the Ministry of the Interior, and the combined ministry was led not by Breisky but by Egon Glanz.
 Breisky, however, was made the state secretary – the term now meant "deputy minister" – in charge of education affairs, retaining his previous portfolio and continuing his reform work.
 When Glanz resigned on 7 April 1921 Breisky was promoted to acting minister.
 On 21 June the first Schober government was inaugurated; this cabinet too included Breisky as both vice chancellor and state secretary of education.